Skip to content

 • Keep context files in source control so reviewers can verify how {{ }} placeholders resolve across environments.

-• Remember that ${dyn|...} waits indefinitely for required variables; monitor worker logs for “waiting for variable” warnings.
+• For long-lived deployed jobs, ${dyn|...} without a default can stall processing when a required variable is absent; monitor worker logs for “waiting for variable” warnings.

 • Batch counters reset when an output restarts.
 Treat them as per-run identifiers rather than global sequences.